10 Simple Steps to Prepare for Your Trip to Japan

 4. Reserve a Japan Rail Pass or Purchase the Suica Card

-If you are going to travel all over Japan, getting the Japan Rail Pass is a no-brainer.
-You can freely ride all the JR trains and even the bullet trains (with a few exceptions) and you'll save tons of money on transportation.
+If you are going to travel all over Japan, getting the Japan Rail Pass is can save you money depending on how much traveling you will be doing around the country.
+With this pass, you can freely ride all the JR trains and even the bullet trains (with a few exceptions).
+The cost for the pass increased significantly in 2023, so we highly suggest researching your travel costs before purchasing the pass.

 If you are not going to use the bullet trains and are just staying within the Tokyo area, a Japan Rail Pass will not be necessary.
 You can purchase the Suica card instead once you arrive in Japan.
 It’s a prepaid smart card that gives you access to ride the metro, trains, buses, and monorail.

-The Japanese train system is superb (Candy Wearing Margaret Oleary Top and traveling with her Away Suitcase and Pacsafe Anti-Theft Backpack)
+The Japanese train system is superb (Candy traveling with her Away Suitcase and Pacsafe Anti-Theft Backpack)

 5. Read Blogs for Tips and Inspiration